arikl/client-server-chat/README.md

 # client-server-chat - exercise
 >The project is maven based which include maven assembly plugin
->1. maven run clean package
->2.
-JAR with dependencies will be created inside the target

 ## Setup Installation
->1. java -jar com.arikl-1.0-SNAPSHOT-jar-with-dependencies.jar
+>1. run maven clean and package
 >2.
+JAR with dependencies will be created in target folder
+>3. java -jar com.arikl-1.0-SNAPSHOT-jar-with-dependencies.jar
+>4.
 You have the option to choose between client and server
->3. type "server" for running server OR type "client" to be on client mode
+>5. type "server" for running server OR type "client" to be on client mode

 ## Project Structure
 The project is divided into three